KennethJAllen/generative-pixel-art/README.md

 </table>

 ### Pumpkin
 - Screenshot from Google Images of Stardew Valley asset.
+This is an adversarial exmaple as the source image is both low quality and the object is round.

 <table align="center" width="100%">
   <tr>